-How can we detect if a given tweet was posted by a social bot or a human user?
+How could we detect if a given tweet was posted by a social bot or a human user?
 We investigate this question based on a collection of tweets sampled from Twitter.
 In particular, we investigate how effective lexical features are for the detection of social bot accounts.
 In contrast to previous work (Benevenuto et al., 2010; Cai t al., 2017; Dockerson et al., 2014; Lee and Kim, 2012; Thomas et al., 2011; Varol et al., 2017; Wang, 2010), our study focuses on comprehensive linguistic analysis to define lexical features effective enough for accurate detection of social bot accounts on Twitter.
 As shown in Table 1, the study explores a large number of tweets from social bots and humans to understand the difference between the two in terms of lexical richness and distribution of emoticons, further discussed in section 3.
 Our analysis highlights the distinguishing characteristics of automated accounts and how lexical features can improve detection of bots.
-Furthermore, we analyse the level of engagement exhibited by social bot and human accounts and its role in building detection system.
-Our analysis reveals the rarity of meaningful engagement with bot accounts.
-In particular, human users show higher numbers of replies while social bots show higher number of retweets.
-Further, we show how lexical features play a role in the detection and how engagement and lexical features combine to develop a powerful detection system for Twitter bots.
-Our dataset consists of both English and non-English bots for an evaluation of our approach.
-Using the lexical features only we achieve an accuracy of 86% and AUC score of 87%.
-We achieve AUC score of 95% by combining our proposed features and features utilised in a baseline method which is a significant improvement over the 71% achieved by the baseline features utilised in (Gilani et al., 2017).
+Furthermore, we analyse the level of engagement exhibited by social bot and human accounts and its role in building detection systems.
+Our analysis reveals that bots rarely engage into discussions meaningfully.
+Human users reply much more often, while social bots show retweet more often than humans in pursue of engagement.
+Further, we show how lexical features play a role in the detection task and how engagement and lexical features can be combined to develop a powerful detection system on Twitter.
+We evaluate our approach using a dataset that consists of both English and non-English tweets.